 -All payments are given a receipt of purchase via e-mail, please note to the teacher if you would not prefer this option.

-- Is there another way to book into a class other then on 'mind body’ app or E.Y website?
+Is there another way to book into a class other than on the Mind body app or Expansion website?

 This is our preferred option for you to book, however if you like you can contact us through phone, e-mail, social media or just arriving a little early to class and having a chat about booking your next class with us.